 After Stanford I graduated from medical school at the University of Utah, and completed my residency in anesthesiology at Harvard University.
 We’ve lived in District 32 for over a decade.
 Our children attend local public schools.
-John works as a Senior Director of Engineering at Lucid Software.
+John works as a VP of Engineering at Lucid Software.

 I am a board-certified medical doctor at Riverton Hospital.
 I also volunteer in our community, schools, and in our church.